kromerm/adfdataflowdocs/Transformations/adf-data-flow-sink-transformation.md

 <img src="../images/adw3.png" width="500">

-Back on the Sink tranformation (ADW is currently only supported as a Sink) you will choose the ADW Dataset that you created as well as the Storage account you wish to use for staging the data for the Polybase load into ADW.
+Azure SQL DW Datasets require staging locations to be specified because ADF uses Polybase behind the scenes.
+You'll select the Storage account you wish to use for staging the data for the Polybase load into ADW.
 The path field is of the format: "containername/foldername".

 <img src="../images/adw1.png" width="500">